This rosé spritzer, made with fresh lemon slices and elderflower liqueur, is the perfect summer cocktail.

 Because this is so quick to make, you don’t have to waste any time before heading outside in the sun to enjoy the first of what is hopefully many summer cocktails.
 Drinks in the sun is pretty much my favorite part of summer.

 And that is especially true when there’s lots of citrus involved.
-This is like a super grownup, way less sugary version of lemonade.
+A rosé spritzer is like a super grownup, way less sugary version of lemonade.
 Well, maybe that’s a little bit of a stretch…

-Before I made this cocktail, I Instagrammed my bitters and Megan (formerly from Delicious Dishings) mentioned she just bought bitters, too, because of a Summer Rosé Spritzer she saw in Bon Appétit.
+Before I made this cocktail, I Instagrammed my bitters and my friend mentioned she just bought bitters, too, because of a Summer Rosé Spritzer she saw in Bon Appétit.
 What a coincidence and pretty much verification that the magazine is doing something right.

 Of course, they do a lot of things right.
-But this cocktail moved up to the top of my list.
+But this rosé spritzer moved up to the top of my list.
 And they’re not kidding when they claim, they’re “the kind of thing you can drink all afternoon.”

 That is, if you can find a free afternoon.
 Does anyone else feel like the spring has been ridiculously busy this year??
 As in, I’ve had like zero free minutes to hang out and sip cocktails outside so far.
 I think I need to take a week off from work or something and just do nothing but cocktail and sun.
 Though you know I’d end up spending most of the time in the kitchen or cleaning the house or running errands or something like that.
 When did life get like this??